nativelibs4java/Scalaxy/README.md

 *   Natural expression of rewrite patterns and replacements that makes it easy to express rewrites
 *   Will eventually support all the rewrites from ScalaCL 0.2, and more
 *   Easy to express AOP-style rewrites (to add or remove logs, runtime checks, etc...)
-*   Will support easy warnings and errors
+*   Add your own warnings and errors to scalac in a few lines!

 # Usage